Kong/terraform-provider-konnect/docs/resources/gateway_plugin_jwe_decrypt.md

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`

+Required:

+- `key_sets` (List of String) Denote the name or names of all Key Sets that should be inspected when trying to find a suitable key to decrypt the JWE token.

 Optional:

 - `forward_header_name` (String) The name of the header that is used to set the decrypted value.
-- `key_sets` (List of String) Denote the name or names of all Key Sets that should be inspected when trying to find a suitable key to decrypt the JWE token.
 - `lookup_header_name` (String) The name of the header to look for the JWE token.
 - `strict` (Boolean) Defines how the plugin behaves in cases where no token was found in the request.
 When using `strict` mode, the request requires a token to be present and subsequently raise an error if none could be found.